Derek Winnert

 7

 Agnes Moorehead was Hunter’s dialogue coach in post-dubbing.
 Hunter’s real name was Henry Herman McKinnies Jr. He died of a stroke in 1969, aged only 42.
-His career went into a downward spiral after King of Kings.
+His career went into a downward spiral after King of Kings, after he was ridiculed because of his youthful, matinée-idol appearance as Jesus.
+Bizarrely so, because the film was a box-office hit and is one of Hunter’s best-remembered roles.

-The film was derided as ‘I Was a Teenage Jesus’ because of Hunter’s youth appeal but he was actually 34 at the time of filming, near Jesus’s real age of 33 at the time of the story.
+Though the film was derided as ‘I Was a Teenage Jesus’ because of Hunter’s youth appeal, he was actually 34 at the time of filming, near Jesus’s real age of 33 at the time of the story.
 Richard Burton turned down the role of Jesus.

 3